 We believe that the Internet has the potential to experience dramatic growth in the future.
 For example, only a minority of individuals watch television over the Internet now, but many predict that the Internet will become the dominant medium for delivery of video content in the future.
-In addition, the use of mobile devices has increased rapidly in recent years and is expected to continue to grow in the future.
-There could develop an inflection point above which global usage of the Internet increases to a level that our current approaches to the delivery of content and applications may not be sustainable at current levels of profitability or at all.
-It is expensive to deploy dedicated servers in data centers around the world; therefore, that approach of deploying at the "edge" of the Internet may be inadequate to fully address our customers' evolving needs or we may no longer be able to maintain our current approach to delivery.
+In addition, the use of mobile devices to access content over the Internet has increased rapidly in recent years and is expected to continue to grow in the future.
+There could develop an inflection point above which global usage of the Internet increases to a level that causes our current approaches to the delivery of content and applications to no longer be sustainable at current levels of profitability or at all.
+It is expensive to deploy dedicated servers in data centers around the world; therefore, the approach of deploying at the "edge" of the Internet may be inadequate to fully address our customers' evolving needs or we may no longer be able to maintain our current approach to delivery.
 If we are unable to develop or acquire scalable new technologies to address the expected growth and other changes we expect, our business and financial statements may suffer.